xrdocs/8000/_blogs/cisco-8608-architecture.md

 Another scenario is the failure of the SC0 within Active pair, Active RP’s shelfmgr relinquish mastership if standby RP present and ready.
 Trigger SC reload regardless.

+No traffic drop is expected during RP/SC Failover.